Chapter 5101:6-3 Request for a State Hearing

 (7) The individual or provider of long-term care believes that the level of care assigned, or the effective date of the level of care assigned, to the individual is not correct.

-(8) The individual disagrees with a preadmission screening or resident review determination made by the Ohio department of mental health or the Ohio department of developmental disabilities.
+(8) The individual disagrees with a preadmission screening or resident review determination made by the Ohio department of mental health and addiction services or the Ohio department of developmental disabilities.

-(9) The enrollment or decision to continue enrollment of the individual in the coordinated services program (CSP), or denial of the individual's request to change a CSP-designated pharmacy or provider.
+(9) The enrollment or decision to continue enrollment of the individual in the coordinated services program (CSP), or denial of the individual's request to change a CSP-designated provider.

 (10) In regard to actions involving a medicaid managed care plan: